phalcon-orphanage/docs/en/reference/phql.rst

         )
     );

-Phalcon not just only transform the PHQL statements into SQL.
+Phalcon doesn't only transform the PHQL statements into SQL.
 All events and business rules defined in the model are executed as if we created individual objects manually.
 Let's add a business rule on the model cars.
 A car cannot cost less than $ 10,000: